Double Star Calculator - Technical Documentation

 Evidence Index Label Interpretation

-0.7 – 1.0 Strong High probability of physical association (CPM or Binary).
+0.7 – 1.0 Strong High probability of physical association (CoMov or Binary).

 0.3 – 0.7 Moderate Potential association; data supports kinematic similarity.